 The system begins with video recording using synchronized cameras, capable of capturing high-resolution footage at 120 frames per second.
-The recorded videos are processed using YOLO (You Only Look Once) to identify and track key elements such as the ball and players.
+The recorded videos are processed using You Only Look Once (YOLO) to identify and track key elements such as the ball and players.
 These detections serve as input to a multi-camera computer vision module, which reconstructs 3D trajectories of the ball and players' movements.
 This preprocessing step ensures that raw video data is transformed into structured inputs for subsequent analysis.

-The CV module plays a critical role in analysing player behavior and match dynamics.
+The CV module plays a critical role in analysing player behaviour and match dynamics.
 By leveraging ByteTrack tracking algorithms, it extracts key metrics such as player movement patterns, ball trajectories, and service legality.
-These outputs are integrated into the system statistical engine to generate visualizations, such as movement heatmaps and trajectory plots, which provide quantitative insights into match performance.
+These outputs are integrated into the system's statistical engine to generate visualizations, such as movement heatmaps and trajectory plots, which provide quantitative insights into match performance.
 The CV module outputs form the basis for higher-level reasoning handled by ChatPPG.

 At the core of the system lies ChatPPG, an LLM fine-tuned using LoRA for table tennis-specific tasks.
 Function calling ensures the LLM can invoke appropriate external tools for specific computations, such as analyzing player performance or detecting fouls.
 This approach enables ChatPPG to combine the reasoning capabilities of LLMs with the precision of CV tools, delivering accurate and task-specific outputs.
 For example, the system can analyze a player’s forehand speed or detect violations in service rules based solely on tool-generated results.